clue/framework-x/docs/best-practices/controllers.md

 Factory functions used in the container configuration map may also reference variables defined in the container configuration.
-You may use any object or scalar value for container variables or factory functions that return any such value.
+You may use any object or scalar or `null` value for container variables or factory functions that return any such value.
 This can be particularly useful when combining autowiring with some manual configuration like this:

 === "Scalar values"